We Conduct Evidence-Based Diagnostic and Impairment Determinations for the Following Types of Independent Medical Evaluations:

 Post-104 Income Replacement Benefit (IRB)

-The purpose of this assessment is to determine whether the insured person suffers a complete inability to engage in any employment for which he or she is reasonably suited by education, training or experience.
+The purpose of this assessment is to determine whether the insured person suffers a complete inability to engage in any employment for which they are reasonably suited by education, training or experience.

 Catastrophic Impairment Determination